 - Ensuring that employees are equipped with the necessary skills and knowledge.

-The 12 month programme begins in September.
+The programme begins in September and runs for 12 months.
 Students are required to undertake 120 credits of taught elements and a 60 credit dissertation.
 You will receive training in research methods so as to enable you to carry out the dissertation, undertaken between June and September.
 The training will also prepare you for doctoral research, should you choose to continue your studies.

 During the course of the year you will undertake a research dissertation on an appropriate topic, to be submitted in September.
 You'll choose your own topic in consultation with academic staff, usually building on a particular area of interest from one of the taught modules.
 You'll also work with the guidance of a supervisor in carrying out the research and submitting the final dissertation.

 The Human Resource Management function is increasingly significant to business strategy and success.
 Activities such as recruitment, selection, retention, managing labour relations, training and career development are highly important to the financial performance of organisations as competition between companies increases.